devanshdalal/devanshdalal.github.io/README.md

 ## Contributing

 Pull Requests and Suggestions are highly recommended.
-Use the [issues](https://github.com/KleoPetroff/react-github-portfolio/issues) section to submit a suggestion or report an issue or submit a [pull request](https://github.com/KleoPetroff/react-github-portfolio/pulls).

 ## License